w3c/wcag3/guidelines/groups/layout/structure.md

 ---
 children:
   - programmatic-relationships
-  - regions
+  - clear-blocks-of-content
   - section-labels
   - heading-structure
-  - lists
-  - numbered-steps
-  - title
+  - ordered-content
-  - visually-organized
+  - clear-blocks-of-content-enhanced
-  - white-spacing
+  - clear-structure-review-process
 ---

 Users can understand and navigate through the :term[content] using structure.